Can Hamsters Eat Cheese?

 Start by looking for and selecting a cheese suitable for hamsters.
 Remember, anything with a lot of salt, fats or strong flavors is a no-no. Blue cheese and Stilton are also categorically off the menu.

 A teaspoonful is a suitable serving size for your tiny hamster.
-Play it safe and limit your pet's cheese intake to once or twice a week.

 Let It be a Treat